How to Find Device\HarddiskVolume3, 4, 5 in Windows 11/10

 PowerShell script to find Device Hard Disk Volume number

-2. Save the Notepad file with a .ps1 extension, such as Get-device-path-from-drive-letter.ps1.Get hard disk volume number from drive letter Windows 11
+2. Save it as a .ps1 file, like Get-device-path-from-drive-letter.ps1.Get hard disk volume number from drive letter Windows 11

-3. Run the Get-device-path-from-drive-letter.ps1 script from PowerShell.
-When prompted, enter the drive letter for which you want to retrieve the device path.Device HarddiskVolume2 in Windows 11
+3. Run the Get-device-path-from-drive-letter.ps1 script in PowerShell.
+When asked, type the drive letter you want the device path for.Device HarddiskVolume2 in Windows 11

-To learn how to run the .ps1 PowerShell script you’ve created, follow the instructions as stated in the previous method.
+For how to run the .ps1 PowerShell script you’ve made, just follow the steps in the method above.

-1. As in Method 1, the script creates a dynamic assembly called ‘SysUtils’ and defines a P/Invoke method for calling the QueryDosDevice function from the Kernel32 module.
+1. Like Method 1, it creates ‘SysUtils’ and sets up a way to use the QueryDosDevice function from the Kernel32 module.

-4. The script calls the QueryDosDevice function with the input drive letter.
-If the function is successful, it returns the length of the device path string.
+4. Then it calls QueryDosDevice with the input drive letter.
+If it works, it returns the length of the device path string.

-5. If the QueryDosDevice function is successful, the script outputs the device path for the input drive letter.
-Otherwise, it displays a message indicating that the device path was not found.
+5. If QueryDosDevice works out, the script shows the device path for the drive letter.
+If not, it says the device path wasn’t found.

 Nyau Wai Hoe